b-truong/w209-fall22-final-project/README.md

 - Install the Python pre-processing packages

+### `yarn install:api`

+- Install the Python api packages

 ### `yarn start`

 - Run the project in development mode
 - Access the project at http://localhost:3000/
 - The project will automatically reload whenever changes are made to the files

+### `yarn start:api`

+- Run the API on a local server
+- Note that the app currently points to the production server

 ### `yarn build`